 Ras Alhague conjunct Sun ~ “Reserved, thoughtful, studious, suspicious, solitary, reputation for athletics, little wealth, careless of public opinion.” ~ Robson

 Ras Alhague conjunct Moon ~ “Public prominence in religious matters, favorable for gain.” ~ Robson

-On a note of caution, what clearly stands out here with the association of Ras Alhague with medicines and poisons, along with the eclipse being square Neptune, is the necessity to be guarded in our expectations of the Pfizer vaccine.
+On a note of caution, what clearly stands out here with the association of Ras Alhague with medicines and poisons – along with the eclipse being square Neptune – is the necessity to be guarded in our expectations of the Covid-19 vaccine.
 It may not be the “silver bullet” it was counted on being.
-Furthermore be mindful that as yet, scientists and doctors don’t know if there will be any long-term side effects from the vaccine, as no long-term testing has been possible.
+Furthermore, be mindful that as yet, scientists and doctors don’t know if there will be any long-term side effects from the vaccine – as obviously – no long-term testing has been possible.

 TAROT ~ 10 of WANDS